 Head out into Highway 240 Badlands Loop Road.
 The loop will take several hours to drive.
 Take your time and explore the many overlooks.
 Keep an eye out for bighorn sheep and bison.

 There are several hiking trail options.
 If you are looking for a longer hike.
-Hike up the Saddle Pass trail (0.13 miles) then use the connector to meet up with Medicine Root Trail for a 4-mile loop thru the grasslands.
+Hike up the Saddle Pass trail (0.13 miles) then use the connector to meet up with Medicine Root Trail for a 4-mile loop through the grasslands.

 The other option is to start at the Fossil Exhibit Trail and then hike out the Castle trail for a couple of miles and come back.
 The full Castle trial is 10 miles.